alepacheco/resource_exchange/README.md

 ## How to Lease tokens:
  - Send the tokens you want to lease to the exchange contract
  - You will be automatically earning dividends based on your amount and the current market price
- - Withdraw them using the withdraw function, this will be done automatically if there are tokens unstaked or you will have to wait 3 days
+ - Withdraw them using the withdraw function, there is a 75 hours delay
 # How to Rent tokens:
  - Deposit tokens in the contract
  - Execute buystake action with amount of tokens for net and cpu you want to rent